 Red River Wreck

 The Oklahoma Historical Society became aware of the wreck of a side-paddle wheel steamboat in the Red River of Oklahoma in the fall of 1999.
-This find has been recognized as one of incredible archaeological and historical significance reaching far beyond the region of its discovery.
+This find is recognized as one of incredible archaeological and historical significance reaching far beyond the region of its discovery.

-The OHS is involved in a multi-year archaeological research project on the wreck.
-This project is being conducted with the assistance of the Texas A&M University's Institute of Nautical Archaeology, Nautical Archaeology Program, and Conservation Research Laboratory.
+The OHS participated in a multi-year archaeological research project on the wreck.
+This project was conducted with the assistance of the Texas A&M University's Institute of Nautical Archaeology, Nautical Archaeology Program, and Conservation Research Laboratory.

 Funding for this project is through the Oklahoma Department of Transportation as provided in the Transportation Enhancement Program of PL 105-178, the Transportation Equity Act for the 21st Century (TEA-21 program).